 What Do You Want to Achieve?

-In creating your brand positioning strategy, your company must identify the things you want to achieve within a certain timespan.
-EquiBrand Consulting enumerates to us the Three Objectives of a Brand Positioning Strategy:
+In creating your brand positioning strategy, your company must identify the things you want to achieve within given timespan.
+EquiBrand Consulting shares the three objectives of a Brand Positioning Strategy:

 - Relevance- Regardless of how innovative, efficient, and unique your product or service is, if it is marketed and positioned at the wrong timing and location, your business wouldn't be able to sell as much as expected.

 - Differentiation-Your product or service must stand out from the rest of your competitors!
-This is the most crucial aspect of building your brand positioning strategy because people are always searching for something different and unique to make them stand out.
+This is a crucial aspect of your strategy because people are always searching for something different and unique to make their brand stand out.

 - Credible and Attainable- These two concepts go hand in hand.
 Do not make promises that you can't keep because that would tarnish your credibility in the market.
-However, if you can attain all your goals and objectives at the given period, people will consider you a credible source, and there is a high chance that they would patronize your goods or services.
+However, if you can attain all your goals and objectives at the given period, people will consider you a credible source.
+Setting attainable goals and staying credible gives you a higher chance for people to patronize your goods or services.

 Types of Brand Positioning

 Choosing your brand positioning strategy depends on what type of business you have and the kinds of goods and services you sell to the market.
-Marketing91 gives us the five essential types of brand positioning:
+Marketing91 lists the five essential types of brand positioning:

 - Quality-Based Brand Positioning- To be successful in brand positioning, you should try to focus on at least one type of parameter to specialize on.
 Creating high-quality products at affordable prices and creating superior services with competitive rates can put your company on the map.
 Many businesses are so focused on enhancing their products or services; this is why it is challenging for you to compete in terms of quality.
 Others may be doing well or sometimes even better than you in quality and quantity, but the best you can do is stay consistent in giving your clients the best services.